 With a strong interest in technology and its practical uses, after studying property investment and finance at university, Ian joined Village Water to revolutionise our monitoring and evaluation system.
 Ian designed and developed our mobile to web monitoring system, conducting training sessions with local partners as well as local authority staff in Zambia to ensure the successful roll-out and implementation of the system.

-A finance professional with 4 years experience, Kelvin originally came to Village Water as a volunteer in 2011, before becoming a member of staff in 2012.
-Kelvin is about to complete his Level 4 AAT qualification and has focused on the charity sector.
-During his time with Village Water Kelvin has travelled to Zambia to work with local partner staff to improve their accounting systems.
+A finance professional with several years experience in the charity sector, Kelvin originally came to Village Water as a volunteer in 2011, before becoming a member of staff in 2012.
+Kelvin has an AAT accounting qualification and has focused on the charity sector.
+During his time with Village Water Kelvin has travelled to Zambia and Mozambique to work with local partner staff to improve their accounting systems.

 Kirsty has supported local charities for many years and has always been passionate about giving back where she can.
 Kirsty’s love of volunteering prompted a move into the Charity sector full time in 2013 and she has since worked as a fundraiser for Diabetes UK and the British Heart Foundation.
 A recent sabbatical gave her the opportunity to support small charities in South East Asia, seeing the need for basic services and infrastructure in developing countries inspired Kirsty’s move to Village Water on her return to the UK.